-The warm spiciness of red lentils and the smoky flavor of the sausage – there is something about this flavor combination that makes this soup so comforting it’s simply irresistible!
+The warm spiciness of red lentils and the smoky flavour of the sausage – there is something about this flavour combination that makes this soup so comforting it’s simply irresistible!
 I also add just a touch of paprika and cumin seeds to give it a bit more complexity.
 And it’s so fast and easy to make – you can be eating your soup in under 30 minutes.
 It’s quite thick and almost stew-like in consistency and makes a hearty and delicious supper!

 Recipe: Hungarian Red Lentil and Smokie Soup

 - 2 L low-salt or no-salt chicken or beef stock (unless it’s homemade, then the amount of salt should be sufficient for your taste)

 - 1 1/4 cup red split lentils